tanishqsh/green-back-boogie/README.md

 ## Features

--[x] In-place fixing and searching for new titles -[x] Once you have selected any particular title, it doens't show in the results anymore.
+-[x] In-place fixing and searching for new titles

+- [x] Once you have selected any particular title, it doens't show in the results anymore.
 This is crucial to reduce user's mental fatigue of search-and-disappointment.
 Better than showing user that it has been already selected.
-(Redundant in our case as we were anyway showing in-place nominations) -[x] All posters are retrieved along with titles and years. -[x] A placeholder image has been added for titles that do not have posters.
+(Redundant in our case as we were anyway showing in-place nominations)

+- [x] All posters are retrieved along with titles and years.

+- [x] A placeholder image has been added for titles that do not have posters.
 Search for 'TANIS' and you'll see some titles using our custom placeholder image.

+- [x] There are sleek visual clues at all places that places that guide user with respect to feedback.
+For example: The search bar turns red when there is potential error.
+The search bar turns green where the input is correct and valid.

 ## Live